 Funding for postgraduate research

-Our School is committed to providing a range of funding opportunities to our postgraduate research students.
+Our Department is committed to providing a range of funding opportunities to our postgraduate research students.

 There are several funding streams that you can take advantage of when you come to study a PhD with us, including bursaries, scholarships and the University's flagship funding scheme for outstanding doctoral candidates.